amalgamaria/secretariat/docs/access/login.rst

 1. While logged in to Secretariat, Type ``passwd`` on the command line; Press Enter.

-	*You will be prompted to enter your current password and then your new password.*
+	*You will be prompted to enter your current password and then your new password.
+When you type your password, it will not appear as you type.
+This is for security reasons.
+Press Enter after you have typed each password.*

 2. Type ``ssh-keygen -t rsa`` on the command line; Continue pressing Enter until complete.